dsrekab/feature-flag-api/README.md

 | /GetFeatureFlag?serviceName=[foo]&flagName=[bar] | The [Bar] feature flag for service [Foo]                |

-If a feature flag is requested but not found, the result will be a feature flag object with the same serviceName and flagName and an Enabled value of False.
+If a feature flag is requested but not found, the result will be a feature flag object with the same serviceName and flagName and an Enabled value of False:

-##RoadMap
+'''json
+{
+    "featureFlagId":null,
+    "serviceName":"foo",
+    "flagName":"bar",
+    "enabled":false,
+    "lastUpdated":"0001-01-01T00:00:00+00:00"
+}
+'''

+## RoadMap
 Need to create a UI to allow creating, updating, and deleting flags without needing to create the requests manually